Imagine the following situation.

 Three months later, they meet again at another party.
-The guy has no memory of who the woman is and talks to her as if they meet for the first time.
-He even asks for her phone number because he thinks she's goodlooking and perhaps they could go for dinner.
+The man has no memory of who the woman is and talks to her as if they meet for the first time.
+He even asks for her phone number because he thinks she's good-looking and perhaps they could go for dinner.

-I think you'll agree that unless the guy was a truly exceptional lover, his chances of a sequel are pretty slim.
-Those of actually building a relationship... are zero.
+I think you'll agree that unless this gentleman was a truly exceptional lover, his chances of a sequel are pretty slim.
+Those of actually building a relationship are non-existent.

 But when you think about it, this is exactly how many brands behave.
 They advertise, promote, seduce and sell to get us to trust and believe them.
-And once we have fallen for their charms, we get a box with product and a customer service number which doesn't really want to answer our calls.
+They want our loyalty.
+And once we have fallen for their charms, we get a box with product and a customer service number which doesn’t really want to return our calls.

-And the next time we enter the market place, those without an expensive CRM system (*), have forgotten all about us, yet don't hesitate to make the same proposition all over again.
+What's more, the next time we enter the market place, those without an expensive CRM system, have forgotten all about us, yet don't hesitate to make the same proposition all over again.

-What amazes me is that, in spite of their behavior, these same brands still talk about customers "loving them" and "building a relationship."
-After all, if they really care, why do I only hear from them if things are wrong or of they want to sell me something new?
+After all, if they really care, why do I only hear from them if things are wrong or if they want to sell me something new?

 Why doesn't anyone call me 2 weeks after I bought that new TV to see if I figured out all the buttons?
 Why don't I ever get an invite for a chat from the guys who sold me my car until my lease contract is up for renewal?
 Why don't they call me after I have - metaphorically - spent the night?